jswildcards/filedb/README.md

 ## Why Use FileDB?

 - Simplicity: the module is semantic and easy to use.
-- Familiar: the module is inspired by MongoDB, you can use this module just like you know that.
+- Flexibility: the module have multiple implementations for different situations.
 - Suit with RESTful API: the module API is suited with RESTful API, you may refer to [this](https://github.com/jswildcards/filedb/blob/main/example/with_oak.ts) example.

 ## Quick Start